tweag/nickel/doc/manual/merging.md

 currently include contract annotation, default value, merge priority, and documentation.
 We describe in this section how metadata interacts with merging.

-Note that metadata can only be syntactically attached to record fields, at the exception of type and contract annotations, which can appear anywhere in a freestanding expression such as `(x | Num) + 1`.
-However, a contract annotation outside of a record field isn't considered a metadata (it's a mere contract check) and doesn't behave the same with respect to merging. **In particular, `{foo | Num = 1}` can behave differently from `{foo = (1 | Num)}` when merged**.
+Note that metadata can only be syntactically attached to record fields, with the exception of type and contract annotations, which can appear anywhere in a freestanding expression such as `(x | Num) + 1`.
+However, a contract annotation outside of a record field isn't considered metadata (it's a mere contract check) and doesn't behave the same with respect to merging. **In particular, `{foo | Num = 1}` can behave differently from `{foo = (1 | Num)}` when merged**.
 See [the contracts section](#contracts) for more details.